What is Codependency?

 Codependent patterns can develop with a partner, family members, friends, kids, and even people at work.
-In the early 1980’s, the idea of codependent patterns were associated primarily with alcoholic families.
-The codependent was described as “the enabler” who became obsessed with talking care of the alcoholic.
+In the early 1980’s, the idea of codependent patterns was associated primarily with alcoholic families.
+The codependent person was described as “the enabler” who became obsessed with talking care of the alcoholic.

 Years later, professionals realized that codependency developed in other families too.
-When there was a history of mental illness, abuse or trauma, codependency developed as a way to survive a painful childhood.
+When there was a history of mental illness, abuse or trauma, codependency developed as a way to survive and cope with a painful childhood.

 How it Starts

 Codependent patterns starts when a caregiver becomes emotionally or physically unavailable to their child.
 The child naturally tries to get the caregiver’s attention and love.
 When they can’t, they resort to people-pleasing or perfectionism to find acceptance.
-These patterns continue as the child becomes an adult.
+These patterns often continue into adulthood.